ffiondavies/Datacamp/TrackProposal.md

 * Learner wil be able to define machine learning, limits and dangers, and its relation to data science and artificial intelligence
 * Learner will be able to explain the difference between the terms 'unsupervised' and 'supervised' learning
-* Leaner will construct a model and evaluate and improve this model

 ## Course 2.
 Introduction to Python (contain skill assessment here)